creedthomp/startup/notes.md

 replace with creedtrevor12

+make sure to do npm init -y ect and do the new deploy methods

 STARTUP IDEAS;
     after logging in there is a home page with the graph and from there you can click on different tabs to direct and insert mole mileage etc